“You give but little when you give of your possessions. It is when you give of yourself that you truly give.” —Kahlil Gibran

 4. Compassion/Justice.
 Life isn’t fair.
 It never will be – there are just too many variables.
 But when a wrong has been committed or a playing field can be leveled, I want my child to be active in helping to level it.

 5. Contentment.
 The need for more is contagious.
-Therefore, one of the greatest gifts you can give your children is an appreciation for being content with what they have… but not with who they are.
+Embracing “less is more” is the antidote.
+Therefore, one of the greatest gifts you can give your children is an appreciation for being content with what they have, who they are, and who they can become.

 6. Curiosity.
 Teach your children to ask questions about who, what, where, how, why, and why not.
 “Stop asking so many questions” are words that should never leave a parents’ mouth.